Meet Coach Eleni

 Recently in our blog:

-Eleni has a direct and no-nonsense approach.
-She's open to explore any work-related topic, however sensitive, and can handle intense emotions that her clients experience.
+She is ready to explore any work-related topic, however sensitive or taboo,, and can handle intense emotions that her clients may experience.

 Why Work with a Coach Now?

 Today’s world reflects the cacophony and chaos resulting from competing memes regarding the best ways forward.
-Everything we knew and depended on in the past is up for change such as democracy, patriarchy and hierarchy and that creates anxiety as well as opportunities for new approaches to emerge.
+Everything we knew and depended on in the past is up for change such as democracy, patriarchy and hierarchy and that creates anxiety

 Amidst such change, it’s natural to experience frustration, overwhelm and even burnout that drains our vitality and makes resilient responses to theses changes difficult.
-To find new ways of staying focused in face of uncertainty and regain a clear sense of purpose, coaching is useful and with the right coach can be life-changing in positive ways.
+To find new ways of staying focused in face of uncertainty and regain a clear sense of purpose, coaching is useful and with the right coach can be life-changing

-Eleni is primed for moments like this, when we all have the chance to show up in our most-effective selves and shine in face of adversity.
+Eleni is primed for moments like this, when we all have the chance to show up as our most magnificent selves and shine in face of adversity.
 When we each integrate our whole selves (logic + emotions), we feel more in control and can activate solutions that we would not have imagined before.
 Eleni cultivates an open and judgment-free coaching space where all topics are up for discussion so as to integrate the mind and heart en route to learning fulfilling ways of being and achieving exciting goals.

 Eleni works with with individuals, teams and groups.
 Cutting across a multi-generation and multi-ethnic workforce, coaching with Eleni helps meet each person's needs that also align with what’s best for the entire team and organization.